piebro/openstreetmap-statistics/README.md

 It's important to keep this in mind looking and interpreting the data.

 Another aspect is that the `created_by`, `imagery` and `source` tag use filters to determine the editing software and imagery.
-Some categories are opinionated (e.g., should stats for Android and iOS editing apps be counted separately?), and other categories could be very reasonable, depending on the purpose.
+Some categories are opinionated (e.g., should stats for Android and iOS editing apps be counted as one or two categories?), and other categories could be very reasonable, depending on the purpose.
 The filtering process is done with simple rules to make it as transparent as possible and easily extendable by anyone.
 The rules are defined at [src/replace_rules_created_by.json](src/replace_rules_created_by.json) and [src/replace_rules_imagery_and_source.json](src/replace_rules_imagery_and_source.json).